SchlossLab/Hannigan_ConjunctisViribus_ploscompbio_2018/revfiles/ReviewerResponse.md

 5. Network construction: The master network contained the three studies as sub-networks, which themselves each contained sub-networks for each sample.
 The authors provide only numbers of phage and bacterial nodes for the master network.
 For predicting the associations, were all phages and bacteria considered disregarding the sample type (skin vs. gut)?

-*Yes.*
+*Yes, as outlined in the results and methods sections.*

 6. The phages and bacteria in the gut diet and twin sample sets were more sparsely related: each contained fewer than 150 vertices, fewer than 20,000 relationships".
 This is a bipartite network, what should be reported is the number of vertices of each type rather than the total nb of vertices (this is relevant to calculate the network density, we cannot know here what is the nb of possible interactions).

 *This is a good point that makes the manuscript clearer.
-We added these values to the results section of the manuscript so that the reader can access this information.*
+We added these values to the results section of the manuscript so that the reader can access this information.* **LINES 154 - 163**

 7. Comparison with Paez-Espino et al. (Nature 2016, doi:10.1038/nature19094) phage-host human associated subnetworks should be done.

 *This is a cool suggestion.
 It sounds like this comment is a reference to the host range inferrences within the suggested manuscript.
 Paez-Espino et al used CRISPR and tRNA comparisons to identify bacterial hosts for the bacteriophage genomes and genome fragments.
 The group's work suggested that phage host range is broader than has been traditionally appreciated.
 In our discussion section, we mentioned a comparison of these and related findings to our own dataset.
-This information was included in the operational genomic unit section of the discussion.*
+This information was included in the operational genomic unit section of the discussion.* **LINES 321 - 323**

 8. Figure 1. panel B: methods include blastx, in the network inference Diamond was used instead; Panel E-F, colors in figure do not correspond to those in legend.

 *It is true that we used the Diamond aligner, but we used the blastx algorithm within the Diamond aligner (written as `diamond blastx`).
-We made this information clearer in the text and figure legend.
-We also fixed the color references.*
+We made this information clearer in the text.
+We also fixed the color references.* **FIGURE 1**

 9. Figure 2 legend: it is not clear if/that the dots represent sample-wise networks.
 "Lines represent the mean degree of centrality for each diet", the only lines in the plots are parallel to the centrality axis, they are just splitting high fat vs. low fat diet fields in the x axis.
 X-axis from panels C and D are mislabeled.

 *Thank you for pointing these out as well.
-We clarified the dot information in the text and legend, and also fixed the incorrect labels.*
+We clarified the dot information, and also fixed the incorrect labels.* **FIGURE 2**

 # Reviewer #3 (Comments for the Author):